SaudeCE/DiretrizesDeServicosDigitais/README.md

 ## Sobre este projeto

-O Programa Brasil é um remix de iniciativas que vem acontecendo no Brasil e no mundo nos últimos dez anos que propõem a atualização no governo para o século 21.
-Acreditamos em um governo que possa ser trabalhado pelas pessoas, para as pessoas.
+O Programa Brasil é um remix de iniciativas que emergiram no Brasil e no mundo na última década, a partir da proposta de atualização de governos para o século 21.
+Acreditamos em um governo construído por pessoas e para as pessoas.

-Para tanto, nos propomos a organizar uma rede de profissionais de tecnologia e design para trabalhar nos governos do Brasil, produzindo aplicações de código aberto e promovendo abertura, participação e eficiência, gerando uma rede multisetorial de praticantes da inovação cívica e uma plataforma para "civic hacking".
+Para tanto, nos propomos a organizar uma rede de profissionais de tecnologia, comunicação e artes gráficas que trabalhe junto com os governos do Brasil para desenvolver aplicações de código aberto e, com isso, promover a abertura, participação e eficiência, assim como gerar uma rede multisetorial de praticantes da inovação cívica dentro de uma plataforma de "civic hacking".

-## We Want Your Feedback
+## Queremos ouvir você
 We encourage your feedback and suggestions on these documents.
 Content and feature suggestions and discussions are welcome via [GitHub Issues](https://github.com/WhiteHouse/playbook/issues).
 You may also propose changes to the content directly by submitting a [pull request](https://help.github.com/articles/creating-a-pull-request "More Information on Submitting Pull Requests").

 You don't need to install any software to suggest a change.
 To propose a change from your browser, [select a play in the `_plays` folder](https://github.com/WhiteHouse/playbook/tree/gh-pages/_plays "Link to the Plays Markdown files"), or open the [TechFAR file](https://github.com/WhiteHouse/playbook/blob/gh-pages/_includes/techfar-online.md "Link to the TechFAR Markdown File").
 You can use Github's in-browser editor to edit files and submit a "pull request" for your changes to be merged into the document.